 globC = angC + globB – 90

-Once the angles were transformed into a global reference frame, it was simple to use basic trigonometry to calculate the cartesian position using the dimensions of the robot with vector addition.
+Once the angles were transformed into a global reference frame, it was simple to use basic trigonometry to calculate the Cartesian position using the dimensions of the robot with vector addition.

 Once the script printed values, we output them to a functional excel spreadsheet to confirm the math, and took the max i, j, and k values for the x, y, and z components of the TSR.
 One of the interesting quantities we thought would be interesting was the normalized distance from our local origin, that is, the base of the robot's joint A. The figures below compare two versions of the curiosity gesture, one motion-captured using our HTC Vive, and one traced using our Blender plugin.